 - the remote API is slow to respond

-All queries and filtering performed in your ArcGIS client will only be performed on the dataset that is currently loaded into memory.
+All queries and filtering performed in your ArcGIS client will only be performed on the dataset that is currently loaded into memory when using the full-fetch data loading pattern.

 -

-Pass-through providers allow for the remote API to perform some post-processing.
-By providing the analogous GeoServices API query parameters to the remote API, the remote API can return a subset of the data.
+The pass-through data loading pattern allows for the remote API to perform some post-processing.
+By providing the analogous GeoServices API query parameters to the remote API, the remote API can return a targeted subset of the data.
 This type of provider may be used where:

 - datasets are large and the entire dataset cannot be fetched